ArpiJakab/force-buzz/README.md

 Want to know what's top of mind for customers that you follow on twitter?

-If you follow hundreds or thousands of people, the amount of tweets can be overwhelming to monitor.
+If you follow hundreds or thousands of people on Twitter, the amount of tweets can quickly overwhelm you.
 I wrote a bot that monitors the continuous activity of all the people I follow and publishes the 'top hits' on a custom Twitter feed.
 See here goo.gl/Wte1I2.

 This app is Heroku ready, scheduled to update every 10 minutes.
 You will need to specify your Twitter credentials as part of your Heroku environment.